About Me

 Developed a graph-based image segmentation algorithm using superpixels to group similar pixels by spatial and color features.
 After constructing the graph, Disjoint Set Union (DSU) iteratively merges vertices until final segmentation.
 Leveraging SLIC superpixels, a k-means variant, this method enhances robustness without requiring adversarial training.
 In the second part of the project, we implemented Tiny-NeRF, a simplified version of the famous NeRF paper.

-GitHub Repository Project Report
+Project Report GitHub

 System Analysis Design Project - Kafka from Scratch